jakeberg/backend-kenziebot-assessment/README.md

 # This program uses Python version 2.7

-This is a slackbot named Bob:
+This is a slackbot named Rover:

 # How to start this program: